mrezabayat/iamsorush/content/posts/vs-code-extensions/index.md

 {{< img "*fira*" "pointer allocation" >}}

-The instraction for adding Fira Code can be found [here](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions).
+The instruction for adding Fira Code can be found [here](https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions).
 At some point in the instruction, you have to change a line in `settings.json` of VS Code from

 ```json
 "editor.fontLigatures": null,